 Yes, just like you, I too was awestruck and masked in anger and disgust.
 That’s when I thought to myself of bringing a driven change in the minds of the fellow people I meet through my travels.

-With that, I would like to share my reflections from my summer trip :
+With that, I would like to share my reflections on my summer trip :

 Six months back when I spent fifteen days of my summer vacation in my 150-year-old heritage and paternal home in a remotely located village – Rasikganj, West Bengal, I must admit, that I was glad to be a part of such a social system that allowed me to think beyond conservatism and accepting stereotypes but rather questioning them.